Aviahelm/Wyrda/content/Quests/The Mere Quest.md

 _"Just try not to make a mess on the way out, yeah?
 I’d hate to have to clean up after another batch of overconfident corpses."_

+## Mere's current finale

+From the moment the group stepped into Mere, they realized the city was far more overwhelming than anyone had warned.
+Their arrival plunged them into a brutal gang war—something the quest had conveniently left out.
+Each faction sought control of Daveed, a fractured soul whose shattered power was bound to the leaders of the gangs.
+Caught in the crossfire, the group was tasked with aiding one side or another, each faction driven by secrets and hidden motives.

+Arispira, raised by her adopted family, had believed her true parents were long dead.
+But Mere revealed a different truth—her parents were alive, somewhere still hidden in the world.
+This revelation shook her foundations and opened new paths she never expected.

+Kerrick had come searching for answers about Gwendolyn, desperate to learn what had become of her and her missing child.
+No one anticipated that the lost child was Tarvo—raised by the jungle, abandoned yet alive—unknowingly tied to the family he never knew.

+Meanwhile, Rona and Sariel faced their own reckoning.
+Back in Waterdeep, a bitter war brewed between Rebels led by Rona’s father and brother, and Nobles connected to Sariel’s family.
+Old loyalties and ancient grievances threatened to spill into bloodshed.

+The group uncovered a terrible truth: Daveed’s soul had been shattered, each gang leader clutching a fragment bound by dark curses.
+Their task became clear—reunite Daveed’s pieces and confront the heavy toll the curse exacted on them all.

+Rona took the ring from Veronica, Kerrick tore the chestplate from Daveed’s corpse, and Arispira was entrusted with a ring from Cassian—the final piece needed to complete the ritual.
+But the curses had grown too strong, too burdensome for any one person.

+After the ritual, Daveed’s madness trapped them in his mindspace, forcing them to confront the consuming curses—rage, indifference, paranoia—that gnawed at their resolve.
+Only when they convinced Daveed they would return the shards did he release them, completing the ritual.
+But the weight of those emotions overwhelmed the broken Daveed, culminating in a brutal, chaotic confrontation where the group was forced to kill him to stop him from destroying them all.

+Returning to the factions, they found the gangs still vying for power.
+With Mikhail dead, each offered gold to eliminate the last leader.
+Then Jorren stepped forward with another path: place him in control, and he would enforce a fragile peace—the Rule of Three—to end the needless death.